-MAINTENANCE Transmission Oil
+Transmission Oil

-Always check and change the transmission oil at the intervals outlined in the Periodic Maintenance Chart beginning on page 70.
-Maintain the oil level at the bottom of the fill plug hole.
-The fill plug is located on the right side of the ATV behind the footwell.
-The drain plug is located on the bottom left side of the gearcase.
+Always check and change the transmission oil at the intervals outlined in the Periodic Maintenance Chart beginning on page 62.
+Maintain the oil level at the bottom of the fill plug hole threads.
 We recommend the use of Polaris Premium AGL Synthetic Gearcase Lubricant.
-See page 124 for the part numbers of Polaris products.
+See page 119 for the part numbers of Polaris products.